Mash-ups

 We really want all users to have a great travel experience.
 That's the whole reason we're here!
 We use our top-notch tech skills to analyse hundreds of flights and prices so we can show you good options for flights.

-We provide this service for free BUT we don’t hold the users booking and we cannot refund a user if something goes wrong.
-That's taken by the airline or travel agent they select so they are the best people to help if they have any specific questions.
+We provide this service for free BUT we don't hold the user's booking and we cannot refund a user if something goes wrong.
+That's handled by the airline or travel agent they select so they are the best people to help if they have any specific questions.

 What we insist is that you give your users all the information you can upfront, so they can think carefully about the risks before booking.